ULJ-Yale/qunex/README.md

 * 0.7.9 [library] Added template Workbench scene and associated files for CIFTI visualization
 * 0.7.10 [niutilities] Deprecated old ambiguous parameter names and added a warning when still used
 * 0.7.11 [connector, niutilities] Updated inline documentation for `computeBOLDfc` and `hcpd`
-* 0.7.12 [connector] Updated hcpdLegacy function loop to check if FieldMap is being used, and check subsequent params accordingly
+* 0.7.12 [connector] Updated hcpdLegacy command loop to check if FieldMap is being used, and check subsequent params accordingly
-* 0.8.0 [connector] Added `RsyncBackup` generic function to connector function for server-to-server backups of studies
+* 0.8.0 [connector] Added `RsyncBackup` generic command to connector command for server-to-server backups of studies
-* 0.8.1 [connector] Improved function parsing to report if function not supported
+* 0.8.1 [connector] Improved command parsing to report if command not supported
 * 0.8.2 [connector] Aligned general input flags to conform across the QuNex suite
 * 0.8.3 [connector] Updated hcpdLegacy to use correct options when running without fieldmap (needs PEdir, unwarpdir, and echospacing)
 * 0.8.4 [connector] Fixed hcpdLegacy usage function
 * 0.9.0 [niutilities] Added option to run Matlab code through arbitrary Matlab or Octave command through system QuNexMCOMMAND setting
 * 0.9.1 [niutilities] Added warning when no subject is identified to be processed and added Matlab as default when QuNexMCOMMAND is not set
-* 0.9.2 [connector] Unified how functions are read such that 1st argument passed is read as a function if no flags are provided
+* 0.9.2 [connector] Unified how functions are read such that 1st argument passed is read as a command if no flags are provided
 * 0.9.3 [nitools] Added documentation to PlotBold functions.
 * 0.9.4 [connector, hcpmodified] Fixed `hcpdLegacy` arguments (changed path to subjectsfolder)
 * 0.9.5 [hcpmodified] Updated `hcpdLegacy` DWI to T1w registration to work w/out fieldmaps
 * 0.9.6 [connector] Fixed hcpdLegacy issue with legacy naming conventions
-* 0.9.7 [niutilities] Minor correction to runPALM function documentation
+* 0.9.7 [niutilities] Minor correction to runPALM command documentation
 * 0.9.8 [nitools] Added verbose argument to fc_ComputeSeedMaps to fix a bug
 * 0.9.9 [nitools] gmrimage now supports creation of dtseries and dscalar standard CIFTI images from numeric data
 * 0.9.10 [nitools] Added median as a roi extraction method.